High-Dimensional Inference for Cluster-Based Graphical Models: Main Theoretical Results

-Thus, this theorem implies that our method can control the FDR asymptotically, in the sense that $\FDR(\hat\tau)\leq \alpha+o_p(1)$, provided that $s_1|\cH_0|\log (K\vee n)=o(n^{1/2})$, for the average graph, and $s_0|\cH^{'}_0|\log (K\vee n)=o(n^{1/2})$ for the latent graph.
+This theorem implies that our method can control the FDR asymptotically, in the sense that $\FDR(\hat\tau)\leq \alpha+o_p(1)$, provided that $s_1|\cH_0|\log (K\vee n)=o(n^{1/2})$, for the average graph, and $s_0|\cH^{'}_0|\log (K\vee n)=o(n^{1/2})$ for the latent graph.
 Gaussian graphical model estimation under FDR control was recently studied by \cite{liu2013gaussian}.
+They showed that the B-H procedure can control FDR asymptotically under certain conditions.
 Their approach is based on the following Cramer-type moderate deviation result using our terminology,

 where $\hat T_{t,k}$ is test statistic they proposed for estimation of the Gaussian graphical model structure.
-The above result (\ref{eqdeviation}) controls the relative error of the Gaussian approximation within the moderate deviation regime $[0, 2\sqrt{\log K}]$, whereas our result is based on the control of the absolute error via the Berry-Esseen-type Gaussian approximation.
+The result \eqref{eqdeviation} controls the relative error of the Gaussian approximation within the moderate deviation regime $[0, 2\sqrt{\log K}]$, whereas our result is based on the control of the absolute error via the Berry-Esseen-type Gaussian approximation.
 One of the main advantages of their result is that the number of clusters is allowed to be $K=o(n^r)$, where $r$ is a constant that can be greater than 1.
-However, to prove (\ref{eqdeviation}), they required that the number of strong signals tends to infinity, that is $|\{(t,k): \Omega_{t,k}^*\geq C\sqrt{\log K/n}\}|\rightarrow\infty$, which reduces significantly the parameter space for which inference is valid.
-In contrast, the aim of this work is the study of pattern recovery under no conditions on the signal strength of the entries of the target precision matrices, as in practice it is difficult to assess whether these conditions are met.
+However, to prove \eqref{eqdeviation}, they required that the number of strong signals tends to infinity, that is $|\{(t,k): \Omega_{t,k}^*/\sqrt{\Omega_{k,k}^*\Omega_{t,t}^*}\geq C\sqrt{\log K/n}\}|\rightarrow\infty$, which reduces significantly the parameter space for which inference is valid.
+In contrast, the aim of this work is the study of pattern recovery without conditions on the signal strength of the entries of the target precision matrices, as in practice it is difficult to assess whether these conditions are met.
+For completeness, we provide the detailed analysis of the B-H procedure including technical conditions, theoretical results and further discussion of the B-H procedure in Appendix \ref{app:FDR}.